ErichDylus/100-Days-Of-Coding-Solidity/log.md

 ### Day 53: August 7, Friday
 **Today's Progress**: fix require() statements in sendFunds() to require input of the funding amount and msg.value to be >=; DAO structures and revisit some basics on interfaces

-**Thoughts**: next is fixing the escrows array and closeDeal/terminateDeal, may revisit the course to find where the error in index is
+**Thoughts**: next is fixing the escrows array and closeDeal/terminateDeal, also need to revising events and learn about bytes32

 ### Day 52: August 6, Thursday
 **Today's Progress**: revising Escrow.sol for agent to specify funds recipient and fix escrow deposit mechanic